Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

     # Examine a specific device and report electrical information in the stdout
     xbutil examine --device 0000:d8:00.0 --run electrical

-    # Example a list of devices and reports a list of information and dump in a file Json format
+    # Example a list of devices and reports a list of information and dump in a file json format
-    xbutil examine --device 0000:d8:00.0 0000:d8:00.1 --run electrical firewall --format json-2021.2 --output my_reports.json
+    xbutil examine --device 0000:d8:00.0 0000:d8:00.1 --run electrical firewall --format json --output my_reports.json

 xbutil reset